Hybrid control for optimal visiting problems for a single player and for a crowd: The optimal visiting problem

 \subsection{Another possible interpretation: a family of optimal stopping problems}

-We briefly present another possible characterization of the above optimal switching problem.
-In particular, we divide it into several time-dependent optimal stopping subproblems, one per every switching variable $p$, suitably coupled by the stopping costs.
+Our aim is to make the optimal switching problem of the previous subsection more prone to be solved by an algorithmic procedure using Hamilton-Jacobi type problems.
+We then introduce a possible formulation as a family of time-dependent optimal stopping subproblems, one per every switching variable $p$, suitably coupled by the stopping costs.
 To do this, we proceed with a backward construction, whose details are explained in \cite{BFMProc1}.
 Anyway, we give here a short exposure.
 We start from the last switching variable, that is, the variable $p$ such that $\sum_{i}p^i=N-1$ (i.e., from $p$ we can switch only to $\bar p$).
 At every step, we get a time-dependent optimal stopping problem in the state space $\R^d$ where, for a given $(x, t)$, the admissible controls are the triples $u=(\a\in\cA, \tau\in[t,T], p'\in\cI_p)$ and the cost to be minimized is

 The value function is

 Note that, if $p$, for instance, is such that $\sum_{i}p^i=N-2$, then from $p'$ we can only switch to the final state $\bar p$, and hence $V_{p'}$ can be a priori evaluated as in the previous step of the procedure.
 Since when $p=\bar p$, the game stops, we set $V_{\bar p}\equiv0$.
 Therefore, proceeding backwardly in this way, we can at least formally compute the value functions $V_p$ for any $p\in\cI$.